 No, in fact, having a consistent routine and implementing good sleep habits early on can help you through the regression and reduce its impact on your baby’s settling and sleep.

 Our Little Ones App helps to regulate your little one’s sleeping patterns in preparation for this nap transition so that it’s not such a huge adjustment for them.
 Easing your toddler into this nap transition can help get them through the regression quicker and back to settling and sleeping well again.

 How to deal with the 12-15 month regression?

-- Remember this is just a short phase and it will be over in about 6 weeks, so stick to your routine and be careful not to start creating more dependent sleep habits/ sleep associations that will be harder to shake off later.
+- Remember this is just a short phase and it will usually be over in about 6 weeks, so stick to your routine as best you can and try not to create new dependent sleep habits/ sleep associations that will be harder to shake off later.

-- Make sure your routine (naps & awake times) are age-appropriate.
+- Make sure your routine (naps & awake times) is age-appropriate.

-- Having a bedtime routine to follow.
-Check out our tips for creating a good bedtime routine and why it’s important here.
+- Have a consistent bedtime routine to follow.
+Check out our tips for creating a good bedtime routine and why it’s important.